GoogleChrome/developer.chrome.com/site/en/docs/extensions/support-feedback/submit-a-feature-request/index.md

 ## Submit a feature request

-If you identify a feature (especially if it's related to an experimental API) that you believe could improve the extension's platform, file a request as described below.
+If you identify a feature that you believe could improve the extension's platform, file a request as described below.

 1. Before submitting a feature request, [search the Chromium issue tracker](/docs/extensions/support-feedback/find-a-bug) to verify that your feature has not already been proposed.
 1. File an issue in [the issue tracker](https://crbug.com).
 Be as explicit as possible when filling out a feature request.
 The easier it is to understand the issue, the greater the chance it will be taken into consideration.